Shawon5030/History-Of-All-Programming-Language-/Python.md

 Unsupported implementations
 Stackless Python is a significant fork of CPython that implements microthreads.
 This implementation uses the call stack differently, thus allowing massively concurrent programs.
 PyPy also offers a stackless version.[163]

+Just-in-time Python compilers have been developed, but are now unsupported: